SergeCaron/ConfigureVSwitch/Formatting.md

     "powershell.codeFormatting.useCorrectCasing": true,
 }
 ```
 VSCode implements a *Compare Selected* in the context menu of the Explorer view.
 This implies that you save the reformatted text in the same tree just for the purpose of checking code conformity.
-This condition is the same when using the *Reformat.ps1* script.
+This condition is the same when using the *[PSReformat](https://github.com/SergeCaron/PSReformat)* script.

+## GitHub actions

+The Readme.MD in *[PSReformat](https://github.com/SergeCaron/PSReformat)* documents the GitHub actions used to validate the PowerShell script(s) in this project.